All guides

 How to Add Subtitles & Captions to a Video

 Captions aren’t optional any more: a large share of social video is watched without sound, and captions lift watch time, comprehension and accessibility.
-This guide shows how to generate accurate subtitles automatically, edit and style them, and choose between burning them in or exporting a separate file — so your videos work everywhere, muted or not.
+This guide shows how to add subtitles to a video automatically, edit and style them, and choose between burning them in or exporting a separate file — so your videos work everywhere, muted or not.

 What you’ll learn